Mantas-it/Chem_Procedure_Prediction/README.md

 # This is an article repository.
 It is in the process of being updated while the paper is being reviewed.
-# Title
+# Title: Large Language Models for Predicting Organic Synthesis Procedures
-Large Language Models for Predicting Organic Synthesis Procedures Available online: --
+Available online: --

 Required: python 3.11; pytorch 2.2; transformers 4.38.1.
 GPU with support for CUDA 11.8 and cudnn 8.9.2 is recommended.
 Large models need 24GB Vram GPU's to train.
 We used vast.ai and RTX4090.